cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-3-users-security-firewall.md

 #### 2. SSH Keys

-You can generate your private and public key pair or using a pair that you already have.
+You can generate your private and public key pair or use an existing one.
 For example, if you have a GitHub account, you can use the keys generated when you [create a new SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

-Execute the following SSH key generation steps on your computer, not on the router server.
+Execute the following SSH key generation steps on your computer.

 ```bash
 ssh-keygen -t ed25519 -C "your_email@example.com" -f ~/.ssh/router-admin